-Anticipate decline - 1

-Anticipate staying the same - 11
+- n Anticipate decline 1 - Anticipate staying the same -

-Anticipate steady growth - 10

-Anticipate major growth - 3
+- n Anticipate steady growth 10 - n Anticipate major growth 3

 Employers interviewed ranged from small local companies to large ones with global operations.
 They report that the ICT sector in this region experiences low turnover of existing positions compared to other industries.
 Due to an excess demand over supply of ICT staff, regional employers sometimes hire staff away from each other's companies, so even companies who anticipate limited growth, still have the need to hire ICT staff.
 Only one of the 25 employers interviewed anticipates a minor decline - a banking institution that has outsourced its ICT needs.
 Thirteen of the employers anticipate growth - three of those anticipate major growth.
 The overall outlook, based on this sample, is positive, with steady job openings anticipated in the coming years.